risvn/cellular_automaton/README.md

-this project is only for learning purpose i dont own any code i had complete fun while coding and deep understanding logic while the implementation i used sdl2 library for graphics credtis : https://www.youtube.com/@HirschDaniel (for guiding this project)
+This project was created purely for learning purposes, and I do not claim ownership of any code.
+The journey of coding and implementing the logic was both enjoyable and insightful, deepening my understanding of the concepts involved.

+For graphics, I utilized the SDL2 library.

+Credits: Special thanks to Hirsch Daniel for guiding this project.